 Epi-PRIMED Metastatic Breast Cancer Trial

-Our novel Phase 1B clinical trial for patients with metastatic breast cancer, particularly those with the triple negative (TNBC) subtype, is now open for recruitment.
+Our novel Phase 1B clinical trial for patients with metastatic breast cancer, particularly those with the triple negative (TNBC) subtype, is now closed for recruitment.

 The Study is entitled “Phase Ib Safety and Pharmacokinetics (PK)/ Pharmacodynamics (PD) Study to Determine the Dosage of Abraxane in Combination with Phenelzine Sulfate in Metastatic or Inoperable Locally Advanced Breast Cancer”